 Trutex has recognised the need to develop and deliver anti-modern slavery initiatives in its business and supply chain and improve modern slavery mitigation.

-To assist with reviewing and improving upon our existing policies, Trutex became members of the Slave Free Alliance in 2019.
-As members we gain insight and advice from the SFA about knowing what to look for and how to be prepared and protected against slavery within our supply chain.
+As members of the Slave Free Alliance we gain insight and advice from the SFA about knowing what to look for and how to be prepared and protected against slavery within our supply chain.

 Trutex is developing and improving existing key policies with embedded practical modern slavery content, strengthening the message on compliance.